So we’ve all heard parenting experts tell us that the one thing children need most to grow and thrive is unconditional love from their parents.

 Love You Forever – by Robert Munsch

-The Angel and the Wild Thing – by Michael Foreman
+The Angel and the Wild Animal – by Michael Foreman

 This is another book that both children and parents can identify with.
 Sometimes there is an angel in the house and sometimes a wild animal.
 But Foreman ends with “but most of the time we have a little boy in our house.
 These are the times we like best.”